 Michael Marzolla for his father, Lt.
 Anthony Mario Marzolla USCG, USS Cambria

-Cambria 64k Cambria (APA-36) at anchor, date and location unknown.
+Cambria 64k USS Cambria (APA-36) at anchor, date and location unknown.

 US Navy photo.